nf-core/oncoanalyser/docs/usage.md

   --outdir output/
 ```

-Place the all the custom panel reference data files in a directory, and define the paths / file names in a configuration file:
+Place all the custom panel reference data files in a directory, and define the paths / file names in a configuration file:

 ```groovy title="panel.config"
 params {